ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/woa_APL/2-math-example.md

 layout: learningpathall
 ---

-## Import an sample project from GitHub..
+## Clone a sample project from GitHub..

-trace code... [x86 w/o apl]
+## Quick introduction the main function, thread-based

+## Arm64 configuration

+## Multithreaded Approach with Semaphores code

+## Build and Debug

+## Show CPU and Mem usage

-useAPL = false: Using a Multithreaded Approach with Semaphores This path focuses on leveraging multiple CPU cores to parallelize the vertex rotation.
+Using a Multithreaded Approach with Semaphores
+This path focuses on leveraging multiple CPU cores to parallelize the vertex rotation.
 The code uses semaphores to manage synchronization between worker threads that will perform the work.